 On October 17, 2011 I wrote a post titled “Danger Signs In The Stock Market, Financial System And Economy.”
 This post is a brief 38th update to that post.

 My overall analysis indicates a continuing elevated and growing level of danger which contains many worldwide and U.S.-specific “stresses” of a very complex nature.
 I have written numerous posts in this blog of some of what I consider both ongoing and recent “negative developments.”
 These developments, as well as other exceedingly problematic conditions, have presented a highly perilous economic environment that endangers the overall financial system.

 Also of ongoing immense importance is the existence of various immensely large asset bubbles, a subject of which I have extensively written.
 While all of these asset bubbles are wildly pernicious and will have profound adverse future implications, hazards presented by the bond market bubble are especially notable.

-As reference, below is a one-year daily chart of the S&P500 through the opening minutes of July 8 (with a last price of 1639.84), indicating both the 50dma and 200dma as well as price labels:
+As reference, below is a daily chart since 2008 of the S&P500 (with a last price of 1977.65), depicted on a LOG scale, indicating both the 50dma and 200dma as well as price labels:

 (click on chart to enlarge image)(chart courtesy of StockCharts.com; chart creation and annotation by the author)

 The Special Note summarizes my overall thoughts about our economic situation